 No matter where you live in Canada, an insurance provider can ask you about your marital status.
-However, there are only some provinces in which your marital status can be used to determine your risk profile and insurance rate.
+However, there are only some provinces in which your marital status can be used to determine your risk profile and, subsequently, your car insurance rate.

-For example, car insurance companies in Ontario can and do use a person’s marital status as part of their risk assessment profile used to determine and set rates.
+For example, car insurance companies in Ontario can and do use a person’s marital status as part of their risk assessment profile, which is then used to determine and set rates.
 Insurance providers in Alberta and Quebec also use marital status when determining auto insurance rates.

 In provinces like Manitoba and British Columbia, however, insurance companies do not take marital status into account when determining auto insurance rates.
 And in Nova Scotia, the government has gone so far as to ban insurance companies from refusing to issue or renew auto insurance policies based on marital status.

 Keep in mind that not every insurance company uses marital status when determining your rates, which is why it’s so important to shop around when looking for auto insurance.

 Of course, marital status is just one of many factors insurance providers in some provinces consider when determining a person’s premium.

 The best way to save on car insurance — married or not — is to maintain a clean driving record.
 Follow the rules of the road whenever you’re behind the wheel and practise defensive driving.
 And be sure there’s no gap in your insurance coverage.

 You can also choose the most basic level of coverage for your specific driving needs and consider going with a higher deductible to help cut the cost of your insurance premium.
 Also, consider the type of vehicle you drive.
 Luxury or exotic vehicles, for instance, often cost more to insure as their repairs are more costly than basic models.